OAS LETTERS PATENT

 10. An elected Officer or Director who is unable to fulfil their office, or who resigns during term, will be replaced by appointment at the discretion of the majority of the Executive Board, or left vacant if the remaining duration of their term is less than 6 months.
 If the president resigns or otherwise cannot fulfil their duties, the Vice-President will serve as acting President for the remainder of the elected term, while the Executive Board will appoint a replacement for the Vice-President position from the Board of Directors.

 11. Officers and Directors will not allow their responsibilities to the Society to conflict with other interests.

-12. The Vice-President shall call a meeting of the Executive Board six times per year, of which at least three meetings of the Executive Board must occur face to face.
-Notice thereof, together with the Agenda, shall be given in writing to all members of the Executive Board at least three business days prior to such meeting.
+12. The Vice-President shall call a meeting of the Executive Board four times per year, of which at least three meetings of the Executive Board must occur face to face.
+Notice thereof, together with the Agenda, shall be given in writing to all members of the Executive Board at least seven days prior to such meeting.

 1. The Executive Board shall appoint officers to serve various functions of the Society, including as editors of publications and online content, committee chairs, project leaders, and other positions as deemed necessary.